 Read the Directions

-This skin-resurfacing tonic is gentle enough for daily use and can even be used both morning and night.
+This skin-resurfacing tonic is gentle enough for daily use.
 However, if you have extra sensitive skin, you may want to dilute the formula.
 To do so, just dampen your cotton pad with water before saturating it with the exfoliator tonic, and then apply as usual.
 As your skin becomes accustomed to the formula, you can dilute it less and less.

 Incorporate Other Brightening Products

-To get the most out of your exfoliant and encourage your journey to brightness, we recommend our Glow Daily Vitamin C Gel Cream to further enhance glowing skin to further enhance glowing skin and even out skin tone.
+To get the most out of your exfoliant and encourage your journey to brightness, we recommend our Glow Daily Vitamin C Gel Cream to further enhance glowing skin and even out skin tone.
 It's like a serum and moisturizer in one and it’s the perfect addition to any routine because it works without exfoliating so you can use it daily alongside the AHA Tonic.
 Simply massage it into your skin morning and night after exfoliating.

 Follow with Sun Protection

 Your routine isn't over quite yet.
 Most importantly, if you exfoliate in the morning, always follow with sunscreen.
-Comparing AHA vs BHA products, those that contain AHAs (the effective exfoliating agents) such as the Daily AHA Tonic and the Radiance Renewal Mask can make your skin more sun-sensitive.
+Additionally, learn the difference between AHA vs BHA products.
+Products that contain beta hydroxy acid are oil soluble while those that contain alpha hydroxy acid such as the Daily AHA Tonic and the Radiance Renewal Mask, can make your skin more sun-sensitive.
 With a protective sunscreen of at least SPF 30, though, you’ll be good to go.

 How Often Should You Exfoliate Your Face